Hendar23/Space-Trader-Game/README.md

 Just my own attempt at making a mobile friendly space trading game.

 All art made in MSPaint.
-AS IT SHOULD BE!
+Photoshop is a crutch.